Managed Inference - Concepts

 Large Language Models

 LLMs are advanced artificial intelligence systems capable of understanding and generating human-like text on various topics.
-These models, such as Llama-2, are trained on vast amounts of data to learn the patterns and structures of language, enabling them to generate coherent and contextually relevant responses to queries or prompts.
+These models, such as Llama-3, are trained on vast amounts of data to learn the patterns and structures of language, enabling them to generate coherent and contextually relevant responses to queries or prompts.
 LLMs have applications in natural language processing, text generation, translation, and other tasks requiring sophisticated language understanding and production.

 Prompt

-In the context of LLMs, a prompt refers to the input provided to the model to generate a desired response.
+In the context of generative AI models, a prompt refers to the input provided to the model to generate a desired response.
 It typically consists of a sentence, paragraph, or series of keywords or instructions that guide the model in producing text relevant to the given context or task.
 The quality and specificity of the prompt greatly influence the generated output, as the model uses it to understand the user’s intent and create responses accordingly.

 Quantization